-Diesel Mercedes-Benz cars, SUV and Sprinter vans equipped with BlueTEC engines are one of the most advanced diesel engines in the world.
-High-pressure fuel injection system and variable geometry turbochargers ensure optimal combustion.
+Diesel Mercedes-Benz cars, SUVs, and Sprinter vans equipped with BlueTEC engines are among the most advanced diesel engines.
+High-pressure fuel injection systems and variable geometry turbochargers ensure optimal combustion.

-This is how Mercedes managed to meet the highest emission standards while retaining high engine power outputs and fuel economy.
+This is how Mercedes met the highest emission standards while retaining high engine power outputs and fuel economy.
 On the downside, all these advanced systems can break down.
 It is essential to be familiar with the usual weak points.

 Diesel Particulate Filter

-As Mercedes DPF traps and holds soot, with time it reaches a point when it needs to be ‘emptied out’.
+As Mercedes DPF traps and holds soot, with time, it reaches a point when it needs to be ‘emptied out.’
 This is done by regeneration.
-During this automated process, engine computer rises exhaust gasses temperature over 630°C. This burns up soot particles.
-However, if the engine is not running correctly automatic regeneration will not be started.
+During this automated process, the engine computer raises the exhaust gas temperature to 630°C. This burns up soot particles.
+However, if the engine is not running correctly, automatic regeneration will not be started.

-Some of the possible causes are a faulty temperature sensor, swirl flap motor or EGR valve.
+Some of the possible causes are a faulty temperature sensor, swirl flap motor, or EGR valve.
 Also, make sure you only use approved engine oil.
-Wrong engine oil can cause excessive soot build up.
-Luckily, the regeneration process can be initiated manually, using an appropriate diagnostic tool.
+Wrong engine oil can cause excessive soot buildup.
+The regeneration process can be initiated manually using an appropriate diagnostic tool.
 In most cases, this will purge a clogged DPF.

 DPF Exhaust Pressure Sensor

-Mercedes, like many diesel cars, uses a DPF Exhaust Pressure Sensor to determine how much does the DPF restrict the exhaust flow.
-More restriction equals more clogged up DPF.
-As with any other sensor, this one can fail out of various reasons.
-In some cases, incorrect readings can give a misleading representation on DPF state.
+Like many diesel cars, Mercedes uses a DPF Exhaust Pressure Sensor to determine how much the DPF restricts the exhaust flow.
+More restriction equals more clogged-up DPF.
+As with any other sensor, this one can fail for various reasons.
+In some cases, incorrect readings can give a misleading representation of the DPF state.

 In most cases, the sensor will stop operating.
 This will give a ‘check engine’ light and a corresponding code.
 This usually triggers limp home mode, so you can expect a noticeable loss of power.
 DPF exhaust pressure sensor is not expensive.
 It is located underneath your Mercedes, next to the DPF.
 It is relatively easy to replace.

-Follow this guide to learn how to change Mercedes DPF Pressure Sensor.
+Follow this guide to learn how to change the Mercedes DPF Pressure Sensor.

 Diesel Exhaust Fluid Heater

-DEF heater is another known weak points.
+DEF heater is another known weak point.
 All Bluetec vehicles use Diesel exhaust fluid, also known as AdBlue.
-It is stored in an external tank, and it would freeze in cold weather.
-To prevent this, DEF tank is equipped with an electric heater which can burn out.
-You will be warned with a ‘check engine’ light if this happens.
-While the outside temperatures are not very low, this will not affect engine performance.
+It is stored in an external tank and would freeze in cold weather.
+To prevent this, the DEF tank has an electric heater, which can burn out.
+If this happens, you will be warned with a ‘check engine’ light.
+While the outside temperatures are not very low, this will not affect the engine performance.

-If your Mercedes is losing power it is possible that it is in ‘limp home’ mode.
+If your Mercedes loses power, it may be in ‘limp home’ mode.
 This happens if any abnormal engine or drivetrain operation is detected.
-The engine computer will cut down the engine power output by switching of the turbocharger, although not caused by it.
+The engine computer will reduce the power output by switching off the turbocharger, although not caused by it.
 In extreme cases, it will even limit the gear selection to one gear and reverse.
-This is done to prevent any damage to your engine, but also to force you to fix the problem without a delay.
+This is done to prevent any damage to your engine and force you to fix the problem without delay.

-Usual causes are faulty EGR valve, swirl flap motor, turbocharger actuator or boost leaks.
+The usual causes are faulty EGR valves, swirl flap motors, turbocharger actuators, or boost leaks.
 Make sure you have traced down the actual cause of the problem before changing anything.
-Remember that a turbocharger which is not working doesn’t necessarily mean that it is broken.
+Remember that a turbocharger that is not working doesn’t necessarily mean it is broken.

-Oil leaking from oil cooler is a problem that affects 2007-present V6 diesel engines.
+Oil leaking from the oil coolers is a problem that affects 2007-present V6 diesel engines.
 This is a common oil leak source on all Mercedes engines.
-It is caused by hardened oil cooler gaskets.
-Good news is that oil cooler itself can be reused.
+Hardened oil cooler gaskets cause it.
+The good news is that the oil cooler itself can be reused.
 In addition, there are upgraded seals available.

 This means that once replaced, seals will not leak anymore.
-Bad news is that the oil cooler is located between engine heads, in the depth of the engine Vee.
-This means that intake manifold, turbocharger and a lot more must be removed.
-This makes it expensive repair if you take it to the garage.
-However, you can save a lot of money if do it yourself.
+The bad news is that the oil cooler is located between engine heads, in the depth of the engine Vee.
+This means the intake manifold, turbocharger, and much more must be removed.
+This makes it expensive to repair if you take it to the garage.
+However, you can save a lot of money if you do it yourself.

-Glow plugs are an essential component for a cold start of every diesel engines.
-These are, in essence, a strong electrical heaters.
-As the car ages the glow plugs can fail.
-The symptoms are a long cranking time and a very rough running in the first several minutes.
+Glow plugs are an essential component for a cold start of every diesel engine.
+These are, in essence, strong electrical heaters.
+As the car ages, the glow plugs can fail.
+The symptoms are a long cranking time and rough running in the first several minutes.

-Although changing them is a relatively simple job, remember that a stuck glow plug can break while removal attempt.
-You will need a plug removal tool in this cause.
-Glow plug module can go bad, as well.
+Although changing them is a relatively simple job, remember that a stuck glow plug can break during removal.
+You will need a plug removal tool for this cause.
+The glow plug module can go bad, as well.

 Whatever problems or symptoms you are experiencing, avoid guessing.
 Always read the codes before replacing anything.
-All of the codes caused by problems mentioned in this text can be scanned by a good Mercedes OBD2 scanner.
+A good Mercedes OBD2 scanner can scan all the codes caused by problems mentioned in this text.

 These problems affect various models.
 Mercedes-Benz makes some of the best diesel engines out there.
-If you want proof check out all the Sprinter vans that have over 500,000 miles on the OM642 engine.
+If you want proof, check out all the Sprinter vans with over 500,000 miles on the OM642 engine.